trcrsired/Portable-Cpp-Guideline/README.md

 3. Testing and benchmarking your Windows applications on WINE, a compatibility layer that runs Windows apps on Linux, can help avoid issues like ABIs.
 To include C++ standard library DLLs like libstdc++-6.dll, remember to export the WINEPATH environment in $HOME/.bashrc.

+## Walled Gardens

+Walled Garden Operating Systems are those that typically block executables from running and also prevent users from installing alternative operating systems by blocking bootloaders.
+Examples of Walled Garden Operating Systems include Android, iOS, the now-deprecated Microsoft Universal Windows Platform, and Windows S mode.
+These operating systems typically operate by running all software as apps, rather than traditional executables and programs.

+### Beware Walled Gardens

+Most people are not familiar with the concept of walled garden operating systems.
+When designing libraries, it is essential to keep the restrictions and characteristics of these systems in mind.
+Ensuring compatibility and functionality within walled gardens can be crucial for the usability and adoption of your libraries.

+### The Flawed Security Excuse

+The argument for these systems is that preventing you from running certain software protects you from untrusted code that might be malware.
+However, this logic is flawed and reminiscent of oppressive practices where freedom is restricted under the guise of "security."
+Restricting users and treating them as if they need to be protected from themselves is a monopolistic practice disguised as security.
+It is entirely feasible to provide options for users to switch between walled garden and open environments, but these options are often withheld to maintain control and monopolistic power.

+### Background App Killers

+Walled garden operating systems often include background app killers that terminate apps seemingly at random.
+Be very cautious of these app killers.
+Interestingly, Android implements background app killing, yet there is little concern from the C++ community, which often complains about program termination due to allocation failures.
+This discrepancy highlights that many C++ developers may not fully understand the implications of such mechanisms in different environments.

+### Prefer Progressive Web Apps (PWAs)

+Progressive Web Apps (PWAs) are preferable over frameworks that are not based on progressive web technologies.
+PWAs offer greater flexibility and can operate across multiple platforms without being confined by the restrictions of walled garden operating systems.

+### Use C/C++ for Core Engines

+If web apps are not an option, using C/C++ as the core engine for your applications, with platform-specific languages like Java on Android or Swift on iOS, provides better portability.
+This approach helps mitigate the restrictions imposed by walled garden operating systems like Android and iOS.
+By developing the core engine in C/C++, you can save development time and reduce bugs by writing platform-specific interfaces on top of it.
+Microsoft's failure with the Universal Windows Platform (UWP) was partly due to their ban on C++ and enforcement of managed code.

+### Avoid C++ Exceptions

+Walled garden operating systems like Android do not handle C++ exceptions correctly.
+It is advisable to avoid using C++ exceptions in your code to prevent compatibility issues and potential runtime errors.

+### The Flawed Security Excuse

+The argument for these systems is that preventing you from running certain software protects you from untrusted code that might be malware.
+However, this logic is flawed and reminiscent of oppressive practices where freedom is restricted under the guise of "security."
+Restricting users and treating them as if they need to be protected from themselves is a monopolistic practice disguised as security.
+It is entirely feasible to provide options for users to switch between walled garden and open environments, but these options are often withheld to maintain control and monopolistic power.

+### Prefer Progressive Web Apps (PWAs)

+Progressive Web Apps (PWAs) are preferable over frameworks that are not based on progressive web technologies.
+PWAs offer greater flexibility and can operate across multiple platforms without being confined by the restrictions of walled garden operating systems.

+### Use C/C++ for Core Engines

+If web apps are not an option, using C/C++ as the core engine for your applications, with platform-specific languages like Java on Android or Swift on iOS, provides better portability.
+This approach helps mitigate the restrictions imposed by walled garden operating systems like Android and iOS.
+By developing the core engine in C/C++, you can save development time and reduce bugs by writing platform-specific interfaces on top of it.
+Microsoft's failure with the Universal Windows Platform (UWP) was partly due to their ban on C++ and enforcement of managed code.

+### Avoid C++ Exceptions

+Walled garden operating systems like Android do not handle C++ exceptions correctly.
+It is advisable to avoid using C++ exceptions in your code to prevent compatibility issues and potential runtime errors.

 ## OTHER ISSUES

 ### The Purpose of ```inline``` in C++: Preventing ODR Violations, Not for Hints or Expansions.